 Process 1 minute - Total: 1 minute

 Process on high speed until the peanuts form a ground texture -about 1 minute.
 If the nuts are still warm it will go even faster.
 Stop and scrape down the sides of the bowl.
 Now the nuts look like a thick dry ground.

 Process 1 extra minute - Total: 2 minutes

 Process for 1 more minute on high speed.
 Stop and scrape down the sides of the bowl.
 Now, your peanut butter starts to come together, forming a sort of butter but still dry and thick, almost there!

 Process 1 minute again - Total: 3 minutes

 Process for 1 more minute on high speed.
 Stop and scrape down the sides of the bowl as before.
 Now, the butter is shiny/glossy, soft but still thick.

 Process 1 last minute (or so) - Total: 5 minutes

-Peanuts choice: for a faster recipe you can buy roasted peanuts without skin.
+Peanuts choice: For a faster recipe you can buy roasted peanuts without skin.
 I love to use raw peanuts with skin on and roast them myself.
-I only remove half the skin from my roasted peanuts to keep extra fibre and it also add an extra nutty flavor to the spread.Quantity: note that 4 cups of peanuts create 2 cups of peanut butter.
-Storage: store in glass sealed jar in the pantry for up to 3 monthsNutrition panel is for one serve of homemade peanut butter.
-This recipe makes 2 cups of smooth peanut butter, 60 servings, one serving is 10g (about 1 tablespoon)
+I only remove half the skin from my roasted peanuts to keep extra fiber and it also adds an extra nutty flavor to the spread.Quantity: Note that 4 cups of peanuts create 2 cups of peanut butter.
+Storage: Store it in a glass sealed jar in the pantry for up to 3 months.Nutrition panel is for one serve of homemade peanut butter.
+This recipe makes 2 cups of smooth peanut butter, 60 servings, one serving is 10g (about 1 tablespoon).